Berlin, Germany for tourists

 Within a year, an attempted coup rocked the Weimar Republic.
 Resentment among the right-wing nationalist and militarist circles was spurred by the so-called ‘stab in the back myth’, wherein Germany’s ‘alleged’ defeat was attributed to the attitude of civilians at home.
 The brave efforts of soldiers were thought to be underappreciated.
 This coup – the Kapp putsch – is named for Wolfgang Kapp, who is understood to have been planning to challenge the republic for some time.
-But ultimately, it was the military that instigated it, with Kapp’s support.
+Though Kapp bears its name, the real force behind the attempted coup was the military.

 A general strike in Berlin

 Representatives of the democratic right were invited into negotiations, and the four main centre-right parties determined that rather than overthrow Kapp and Lutwitz, the two would need to be seen to resign voluntarily.
 The democratic right sought to reengage the officer corps, rather than further alienate them.
-They offered false passports which, as the coup began to unravel, Lapp, Luttwitz and Ehrhardt each accepted.
-Though the Weimar Republic successfully overthrew the Kapp Putsch, some say the Republic’s own dissolution in 1932 cannot be divorced from this incident.
+They offered false passports which, as the coup began to unravel, Lapp, Luttwitz, and Ehrhardt each accepted.
+Though the Weimar Republic successfully overthrew the Kapp Putsch, some historians argue that this incident paved the way for the Republic’s dissolution in 1932.

-Meanwhile, come 1920, Berlin grew overnight.
+Meanwhile, beginning in 1920, Berlin began to grow rapidly.
 The government amalgamated the region’s different villages, so that Berlin suddenly became one of the world’s largest cities.
-But its 3.8 million inhabitants were plagued by poverty and disease.
-The introduction of the Rentenmark in 1923 helped to stabilise Berlin’s inflated economy, and the 1924 Dawes Plan went some way toward alleviating the drastic reparations that were imposed on Germany after WWI.
+While its 3.8 million inhabitants were plagued by poverty and disease, there were some causes for optimism: the introduction of the Rentenmark in 1923 had helped to stabilise Berlin’s inflated economy, and the 1924 Dawes Plan went some way toward alleviating the drastic reparations that were imposed on Germany after WWI.